 Access along the final water pipeline alignment will be along roadways, at existing access locations when practicable, or via properties owned by Thornton that are within the construction work limits.
 New access locations are anticipated to be required for temporary and permanent use.
-Thornton will obtain individual Larimer County and CDOT access permits for any necessary temporary and permanent access locations as applicable.
+Thornton will obtain individual Larimer County and Colorado Department of Transportation (CDOT) access permits for any necessary temporary and permanent access locations as applicable.
 If access is needed using private roads or drives, Thornton will negotiate use with owners.
 Stabilized construction entrances/exits will be installed, as necessary, at the intersections of the TWP temporary access roads with paved roads.
 Permanent access locations will be designed per municipal standards based on location of access.
 Temporary access will be unpaved and used primarily for transport of materials and construction workers.
 Temporary and permanent access locations will be closed to the public.
 Temporary access locations could include warning signs, flaggers, and controlled access, as necessary.
 Additionally, gates or other approved barriers on temporary access roads may be utilized when construction workers are not present to control unauthorized access.
-Temporary access locations will be restored to preconstruction conditions upon the completion of construction.
+Temporary access locations will be restored to pre-construction conditions upon the completion of construction.

 It is anticipated that access to the final water pipeline alignment will be required along County Road 56.
 Other potential access locations, depending on the final water pipeline alignment, could be required along other local roads.
 It is anticipated that Travis Road will be required to provide access for construction vehicles during construction of the water pipeline, connection to WSSC Reservoir No. 4, and for future maintenance as necessary depending on the final water pipeline alignment.
-Vista Lake Drive or Starlite Drive could provide access for construction vehicles during construction to WSSC Reservoir of the water pipeline, connection to WSSC Reservoir of the water pipeline, connection to WSSC Reservoir of the water pipeline, construction vehicles during construction of the water pipeline, construction of the water pipeline, construction to WSSC Reservoir No. 4, and for future maintenance as necessary.
+Vista Lake Drive or Starlite Drive could provide access for construction vehicles during construction to WSSC Reservoir no. 4, and for future maintenance as necessary depending on the final water pipeline alignment.
+Vista Lake Drive or Starlite Drive could provide access for construction vehicles during construction of the water pipeline, connection to WSSC Reservoir No. 4, and for future maintenance as necessary.
 Vista Lake Drive and Starlite Drive are Larimer County public roads that are privately maintained.
 Vista Lake Drive is a paved road and Starlite Drive is a gravel road and, if used, Thornton will work with the community to ensure that roads are maintained during construction and restored to pre-construction or better condition after construction.